-In Tab.3, the MMRE for data of Tab.2 are reported together with the Median Magnitude of Relative Error (MdMRE), the Standard Deviation of MRE SD{MRE} , minimum and maximum MRE: MAX{MRE} and MIN{MRE} respectively.
+In Table 3, the MMRE for data of Table 2 are reported together with the median magnitude of relative error (MdMRE), the standard deviation of MRE SD{MRE} , minimum and maximum MRE: MAX{MRE} and MIN{MRE}, respectively.

 The regression model adopted is tied to the residual analysis, and in particular to the assumption about the distribution of residuals.
 The residuals should be distributed as an independent normal random variable with zero mean and identical variance.
-In Fig.3 the residual distribution compared against a Normal(0,1) is reported.
-The shape shows how the two distributions are close each other.
-The distribution of residuals can be considered normal also because it has a mean value equal to 0; the skewness is 0.255 (a commonly used thumb-rule asserts that the distribution is normal if the skewness is in interval (-0.5, 0.5)); and kurtosis is close to 11 (with respect to 3 of a perfect normal) that shows a short-tail distribution.
+In Fig. 3, the residual distribution compared against a normal(0, 1) is reported.
+The shape shows how the two distributions are close to each other.
+The distribution of residuals can be considered normal also because it has a mean value equal to 0; the skewness is 0.255 (a commonly used thumb-rule asserts that the distribution is normal if the skewness is in interval (-0.5, 0.5); and kurtosis is close to 11 (with respect to 3 of a perfect normal) that shows a short-tail distribution.
 From this analysis, a normal distribution for residual can be assumed.
 Confirming the validity of the multilinear regression performed.

-4.4 Metric Tuning
+4.4.
+Metric tuning

 Once the metrics are validated, they can be used for assessing projects for the specific measuring context in which the weights have been evaluated.
-The same metric can be used in different Measuring Contexts with different weights for similar or different purposes.
+The same metric can be used in different measuring contexts with different weights for similar or different purposes.